h-sinha/Codeforces-Solutions-Scraper/README.md

 # Codeforces-Solutions-Scraper
-This script scrapes all accepted solutions of any user on Codeforces and saves it on your local machine.
+This script scrapes all accepted solutions of any user on Codeforces.

 ### Dependencies
 * python3